Disperse

 • Family members may also negotiate deals that work to their advantage, resulting in a sale that is far below the price that could have been achieved in the open market.

-It’s inevitable that some deals will fall through.
+Some deals will inevitably fall through.
 However, many of these issues can be avoided pre-sale through due diligence and thorough communication.
 If problems are found during the contract period, an experienced and knowledgeable Realtor can also keep the deal on track with skilled negotiation tactics.